5jt/dyalog-cookbook/manuscript/02-Structure.md

 ### Send an executable file (EXE)

-This is the simplest form of the program to install, because there is nothing else it needs to run: everything is embedded within the EXE.
+This is the simplest form of the program to install because there is nothing else it needs to run: everything is embedded within the EXE.
 You export the workspace as an EXE, which can have the Dyalog Run-Time interpreter bound into it.
 The code cannot be read.
 As with the workspace-based runtime above, your program cannot suspend, so you need it to catch and report any errors before dying.

 We’ll do that!